When your engine starts to burn oil, it may be due to a variety of issues.

 Take a close look at the oil when your vehicle is on a flat surface and when it’s also cold, making it necessary to wait until the engine is turned off and cools for a few minutes.

-When checking the oil level with you dipstick, you may discover that there isn't much oil left, which is a sign that a leak is present.
+When checking the oil level with your dipstick, you may discover that there isn’t much oil left, which is a sign that a leak is present.

 You can fix a car that burns oil by replacing the valve seals, which requires removing the engine head to access the valves.
 You can also use products that stop the oil leak and recondition your valve seals.

 In some cases when the problem is more extensive, you’ll need to replace the catalytic converter, which is an expensive part to purchase when the car isn’t under warranty.

 How much does it cost to fix a car that burns oil?